 Even people are capable of acting up under stress.
 Chickens as well!
 They may behave aggressively toward one another.
-One activity they can do is feather pecking.
+One behavior they might exhibit is feather pecking.

 Your chickens need a healthy diet, just like you.
 So, make sure they get it.
 Don’t forget to supply them with plenty of water, too.
 They can get hostile without these.